IndigoUnited/js-dejavu/README_website.md

 There are some libraries out there able to shim classical inheritance, however none offers all the functionality that many programmers require.

-Also, even though being one of the most feature rich OOP libraries out there, it has the best performance, rivaling with vanilla in production.
+Also, even though being one of the most feature rich OOP libraries out there, it has an outstanding performance, rivaling with vanilla in production.